 The covers slip over the bassinets on airplanes like a tent and offer protection from light, drafts, and noise around the bulkhead area.

-While some parents don’t like not being able to see their baby during the flight these covers usually have a zippered side that lets you take a peek.
+While some parents don’t love having the bassinet fully covered, most covers have a zippered panel so you can easily peek in.
 In addition, flight attendants may require you to leave a section open, so they can look in on your baby in case you fall asleep as well.

 White noise machines, if used at home, can help to replicate your baby’s sleep environment at home and help your baby sleep on vacation.